RV camping is a blast...

 Robert and Jessica blog at Exploring the Local Life.
 Follow their travels on YouTube and Facebook.

-โWhen we first started out we had a Keurig.
-It was great but took up so much space.
-Our little Moka Pot takes up about the amount of space as a hot/cold beverage tumbler.
+“When we first started out, we had a Keurig.
+It was fantastic, but it took up a lot of room.
+Our little Moka Pot takes up about the same amount of space as a hot/cold beverage tumbler.

 Chemex Coffee Steeper